 During the cheek implant procedure, for each cheek, a small incision is made inside the mouth, near the gumline, or inside the lower eyelid; it is through this incision that the implant is inserted.
 A pocket is created before the implant is placed; the implant is then secured by attaching it to bone or soft tissue, and the incision is closed with sutures.

-Augmentation with cheek implants is performed, using local anesthesia and sedation, in a surgeon's office or outpatient surgery center, and usually takes one to two hours.
+Augmentation with cheek implants is performed, using local anesthesia, in a surgeon's office or outpatient surgery center, and usually takes 30 to 45 minutes.

 Recovery and Results from Cheek Implants